-Many subjects offered will be familiar to you already. although the depth of study will be different from GCSE.
-New subjects include: Business Studies, Photography and Psychology.
+Many subjects offered will be familiar to you already, although the depth of study will be different from GCSE.
+New subjects include: Business Studies, Film Studies, Photography and Psychology.
 Information is given about all these courses in this booklet and you can speak to the teachers for further details and advice.

-The careers guidance in the Sixth-Form is outlined in the Careers programme.
+The careers guidance in the Sixth Form is outlined in the Careers programme.
 It is important to begin your research early in Year 12.
-Sixth-Form tutors and the Head of Sixth-Form are there to help.
-Morrisby profiling, including aptitude and ability testing, is offered to new pupils.
+Sixth Form tutors and the Head of Sixth Form are there to help.
+Psychometric profiling, including aptitude and ability testing, is offered to all pupils.

-In Year 12 you will attend a Higher Education conference and be advised on University application procedures.
+In Year 12 you will attend a careers fair and be advised on the University application procedures.
 You will make your application for Higher Education at the beginning of Year 13 and there will be training in interview techniques and preparing a CV.
-Your tutor will guide you and the many opportunities you take in the Sixth-Form will strengthen your application.